-Women are becoming more financially independent and are increasingly emerging as the main breadwinner in some households, says Dr Stott.
+She adds that women are becoming more financially independent and are increasingly emerging as the main breadwinner in some households.
 "As a result, it is imperative these women have their own set of medical benefits in place, especially if they have dependents they care for."